Guardians of the Galaxy Vol. 2

 Race: 2/5

 Marvel has gotten into a rut with its leading male characters as dominant, white male archetypes.
 Historically, comic books tend to showcase an overinflated sense of male fantasy for fanboys to live vicariously through, and Marvel Studios has brought this sensibility to its films.
-The “white Marvel hero” stereotype was its most egregious in Ant-Man, but Guardians of the Galaxy Vol. 2 comes close.
+The “white Marvel hero” stereotype reaches its peak in Ant-Man, but Guardians of the Galaxy Vol. 2 comes close.

 The long-lost father of Peter (Chris Pratt) turns out to be Ego, the Living Planet (Kurt Russell), whereas in the comics, Peter’s father is J’son, Emperor of the Spartoi Empire.
 As to why the big change was made in the film, James Gunn said at San Diego Comic-Con that he felt having Peter be the son of an emperor would be too much like Star Wars, instead deciding to opt for Peter’s father being “an ancient, cosmic, incredibly powerful being who, just like Rocket, has problems connecting to other people because […] there’s nothing else like him.”